Hassan, Karnataka: Etymology

+Hassan city gets its name from the Hindu goddess Hasanamba Devi.
+As per Stalapurana the name 'Hassan' is an abridged form of 'Simhāsanapuri' or 'Simhāsanapura'.

 History

 Hassan dates from beginnings of the Hoysala Empire in the 11th century.
 Hoysala Empire ruled this city for a long time and their influence can be seen in the art and inscriptions on the different monuments such as in Halebidu, Belur and Shravanabelagola.

 Geography

 The city is situated 950 m above sea level.
 The urban population in 2011 was 133,436.
 It is situated at a distance of 182 km from the state capital, Bangalore, and 171 km from Mangalore.
+The western portion of the city is classified as semi-malnad.
+The city is located on the leeward side of the Western Ghats which makes it the Rain shadow region, the eastern parts of the city is classified as Bayalu Seeme (plain-region).
+The city has some of the degraded forest ranges, and mountain ranges in the central and western portions such as Gende-katte deer forest, Seege gudda and mallappana betta.
+The Gorur dam is located near the city which was constructed across the Hemavati River in 1979.

 Climate

 Tropical savanna climates have monthly mean temperature above 18 °C (64 °F) in every month of the year and typically a pronounced dry season, with the driest month having precipitation less than 60 mm (2.36 in) of precipitation.
 According to the Köppen Climate Classification, Hassan has a tropical savanna climate (Aw).